ulikunitz/damm/README.md

-# DAMM
+# Package damm

-The GO package provides the computation of a decimal checksum using the method proposed by H. Michael Damm in 2004.
+The Go language package damm computes a check digit for a string of decimal digits.
+It uses an algorithm proposed by H. Michael Damm in 2004.

 ## Examples